 Accession Number: 2005.406

-The form of this handsome jarmost likely a wine containerand the cobalt blue surface design of floral sprays and flying insects are representative of blue-and-white porcelain produced at court-patronized kilns in eighteenth-century Korea.
-The fluid, calligraphic lines of the decoration and the abundance of white space are what differentiated Korean porcelain from its Chinese, Japanese, and European counterparts, especially in the eighteenth century.
+In its form, color, and style of decoration, this handsome jar is representative of blue-and-white porcelain produced at court-patronized kilns in eighteenth-century Korea.
+The minimalism of the painted design and the abundance of white space are among the features that distinguish Korean blue-and-white porcelain from its contemporary equivalents in China, Japan, and Europe.